Harold930/Harold930/README.md

 <img src = 'hello_world.jpg'/>
 <h2 align="center">HI THERE!</h2>
-<h3 align="center">My name is Harold, it is a pleasure for me that you visit my profile, here you can see my work and my skills like full stack web developer.
+<h3>My name is Harold, it is a pleasure for me that you visit my profile, here you can see my work and my skills like full stack web developer.
 Ever working to be better. </h3>

 - 🌱 I’m currently learning  TYPESCRIPT and C language.
--

 - 🔭 I’m currently looking for a job.

 - 📫 How to contact me **harol20082008@hotmail.com**